Physician Contract Restrictive Covenants

 Physician Employment Contracts & Learn the Negotiation Tips

 Your family practice’s annual malpractice premium is somewhere between $6,000 to $8,000.
-If you had to pay for tail insurance, it’s somewhere between 12,000 and to 16,000.
+If you had to pay for tail insurance, it’s somewhere between 12,000 and 16,000.
 One thing you can negotiate is who pays for tail insurance coverage.
 Sometimes an employer will say if you’ve been with us for one year, we’ll pay for a quarter, then two years, half, and then three years, 75%.
-Some ways of getting out of having to pay the entire amount depend on the situation.
+Some ways of getting out of having to pay the entire amount depending on the situation.

 It means they’re not going to accommodate the physician somehow.
-So, I caution any physician who has been given a job offer.
+So, I caution any physician who has received a job offer.
 We ask for some clarification or certain concessions, and they say no, this is it.
 That’s usually a red flag.
 And I tell the physician that you may want to continue looking for a job because this might not be a good fit for you.